jmundr61/TurkeyCookingSimulator/README.md

 ## Overview

 It is another Thanksgiving holiday, a time of retrospect and blessings.
 You have been invited over for dinner.
-Wanting to make a good impression, you agreed to cook the turkey…
+Wanting to make a good impression, you agree to cook the turkey…

 # Turkey Cooking Simulator Features:
 * Real-time cooking action!
-* Unparalled turkey-based thermodyamics!
+* Unparalleled turkey-based thermodynamics!
 * Hours of gripping stories and drama!
 * Accessorize your turkey with stuffing, frills, and other awesomeness!
 * Day-night environmental cycle!